 The black bear is the only species of bear found in Minnesota.
-Generally, you will find them in heavily forested areas.
+If you spot a bear while visiting Lake Superior’s North Shore, it’s almost guaranteed to be a black bear.
+Generally, you will find them in heavily forested areas, like the Superior National Forest and Boundary Waters Canoe Area Wilderness.
 Black bears are 5-7 feet in length and can weigh anywhere from 150-500 pounds.
 They follow their noses and use their mental maps of the landscape to locate food sources.
 Because of this, black bears can travel a fair distance each day along a similar route looking for food.
+Likewise, the same bears tend to frequent the same areas year after year, leading to some notable bear encounters!

 Then, in 2019 and again in 2020, a mama bear and four baby cubs were seen frequently in the Lutsen area.
-The family often found their way to our dumpsters, luckily, they were always able to get back out without assistance!
-In 2020 we built an electric fence around our dumpsters and the bears have not been seen since.
+The family often found their way to our dumpsters.
+Luckily, they were always able to get back out without assistance!
+In 2020 we built an electric fence around our dumpsters to help keep the thrifty bears away.
 However, reports of bears breaking into dumpsters and even homes are reported every year in the area.
 In 2024, a baby and mama black bear were frequently spotted in the areas of the Poplar River Condos at Lutsen and the burned remains of Lutsen Resort.

-It’s important to always be Bear Aware, but especially in the late fall as they try to fatten up for hibernation!
+It’s important to always be Bear Aware, but especially in the early spring when they first awaken and late fall as they try to fatten up for hibernation!

 Be Bear Aware

 So what does it mean to be Bear Aware?
 Simply, it’s just being aware that there are black bears found throughout Northern Minnesota.
-During the fall they are doing their best to fatten up for their winter hibernation and tend to move closer and closer to the most convenient food source they can find.
+In the spring, hungry bears emerge from their winter hibernation looking for food.
+Mother bears will birth their young during hibernation and will be hungry and on alert as she brings her new cubs out to explore for the first time.
+During the fall, they are doing their best to fatten up for their winter hibernation and tend to move closer and closer to the most convenient food source they can find.
 Usually, this means finding their way into areas populated by humans in search of food scraps.

 This could mean digging through a dumpster- so always use caution when opening up a dumpster, especially if there are no intact bear bars.
 It also means refraining from leaving food outside on decks and patios, as well as not leaving food in your car!
 Yes, bears love breaking into cars to sneak snacks carelessly left behind.
-In 2022, a report of several cars having their windows smashed at a Superior Hiking Trail parking lot turned out to have been caused by a hungry bear stealing food out of cars.
 If preparing a meal outside on a BBQ, be sure to clean the grates well and remove food scraps.

 And while it should go without saying, sadly, we have to say it.
 Do not pack or store a firearm or weapon in the same bag as your food.
 Yes, this happened back in 2021.
-While “Bear briefly becomes armed after stealing camper’s gun in Boundary Waters” makes for a great news headline, the situation could have been very bad.
+While “Bear briefly becomes armed after stealing camper’s gun in Boundary Waters” makes for a great news headline (and maybe a movie spin off?), the situation could have been very bad.
 Please, do not do this.

 More About Black Bears – Habitat